xXJimmyHackXx/xXJimmyHackXx/README.md

 <br>

-- Actualmene estudio programacion en 42Madrid
+- Currently, I am studying programming at 42Madrid
-- Tambien estudio ciberseguridad de forma más autodidacta
+- I am also exploring cybersecurity in a more self-taught manner
-- También he indagado un poco acerca del diseño web (html, css, js)
+- Additionally, I have delved into web design a bit (HTML, CSS, JS)

 <br>